Another Book of Nothing Chapters 20 - 24:

 We feel our bodies, we experience our emotions, we think our thoughts, all interwoven with each other, yet we say our body, our mind, our emotions, and our thoughts, but exactly whose are they?
 What else is there?

 So how about this consciousness itself?
-Consciousness or awareness is our only proof that anything exists.
-It is the light that illumines all and in front of which everything must pass to be acknowledged as existing - and which, radiating through the experience of our individual senses and mind gives rise and a sense of reality to the idea that everything exists solely in relation to this temporary formation of an 'I' as the subject of all this.
-Such is our identification as this individual self that we talk about my consciousness as if it were some kind of object that depends on us - like a single ray of light claiming to be the glory of the sun itself!
+Consciousness or being 'aware' of anything is our only proof that it exists.
+It is the light that illumines all and in front of which everything must pass to be acknowledged as existing - and which, radiating through the experience of our individual senses and mind gives rise, and the sense of reality, to the idea that everything exists solely in relation to this temporary formation of an 'I' as the subject of all this.
+Such is our identification as this individual self that we talk about my consciousness or my awareness as if it were some kind of object or faculty to be used that depends entirely on us - like a single ray of light claiming to be the glory of the sun itself!

-Consciousness itself has no form.
-It cannot be seen and yet it would seem to be the essential prerequisite for the existence of anything else and the essence of life itself, but can or does it exist independently of that which it illumines?
-Maybe, maybe not, and maybe each defines the other.
-Indeed, if we could only see everything just as it is, without adding thoughts and feelings and opinions, there would be no problem for us.
-It is our constant judgement of things solely in relation to the isolated parts of the picture and that we habitually identify with and call our 'self' that destroys the suchness of existence and causes us so much trouble - just as clouds cover the ever-shining sun.
+Indeed, if we could only see everything just as it is, without adding thoughts and feelings and opinions, without any reification, there would be no problem for us.
+It is our constant judgement and reification of things solely in relation to the separate and isolated parts of the picture and that we habitually identify with and call our 'self' that destroys the suchness of existence and causes us so much trouble - just as clouds cover the ever-shining sun.

-Briefly it goes like this: firstly, we have to ask - are we this body?
+Briefly, it follows a process of elimination or 'neti neti' - not this, not this - in regard to each apparent basis of our self-identity, and goes like this: firstly, we have to ask - are we this body?
 This is, of course, what we naturally identify ourselves with first and foremost, seeing and reacting to everything in terms of how it pertains to it, but if we lose a limb or sense faculty, is our actual sense of self diminished?
 Does a blind person or one without arms and legs have any less sense of self or feeling of 'I' than those who can see?
 I don’t think so.

 Secondly, am I my feelings?
-However strong and heartfelt, which particular wave in the ocean of emotional waves that come and go would I be?
-Whether I am a victim helplessly reacting to my circumstances or can simply observe them, control or change them at will, either way, feelings arise, abide for some time, then inevitably sooner or later they fade away.
+However strong and heartfelt, am I any particular wave in the ocean of emotional waves that come and go?
+Regardless of whether I am a victim helplessly reacting to my circumstances, simply observing them or able to control or change them at will, feelings arise naturally, abide for some time, then inevitably, sooner or later they fade away.
 Which one am I?

 Thirdly, am I this mind?
-This endless parade of thoughts that march incessantly through our internal 'space' only to disappear again naturally into the same emptiness out of which and into which they originally appeared.
-There are those which register and sort the information received via the senses, retrieving and adding to information stored in the data bank of memory like the operating system of the body, while others arise spontaneously as in our dreams, but mostly there is the never-ending and ever-present chatter of thoughts we jump on and are busy riding wherever they may lead, as if clinging on to a horse in full gallop that we dare not let go as if our very being depended on it - forever indulging our intellect, imagination and reason in following our fears, adventures, ambitions and dreams - but who or what exactly is the rider?
+This endless parade of thoughts that marches incessantly through our internal 'space' only to disappear again naturally into the same emptiness out of which and into which they originally appeared.
+There are those thoughts which register, evaluate and sort the information received via the senses, retrieving and adding to information stored in the data bank of memory like the operating system of the body, while others arise spontaneously as in our dreams, but mostly there is the never-ending and ever-present chatter of thoughts that we jump on and are busy riding wherever they may lead, as if clinging on to a horse in full gallop that we dare not let go of - as if our very being depended on it, as if it is our very self, this 'I' - forever indulging our intellect, imagination and reason in following our fears, adventures, ambitions and dreams - but who or what exactly is the rider?

-If, having contemplated thus, we find that of all these these faculties and aspects we habitually and unquestioningly identify with, however automatically they function, are objectively external to our consciousness of them and therefore not our real, definitive self, what then, if anything, are we?
+If, having contemplated thus, we find that of all these these faculties and aspects we habitually and unquestioningly identify with, however automatically they function, are objectively external to our consciousness and awareness of them and are therefore not our real, definitive self, what then, if anything, are we?

 Not being any conceivable object then, what are we?

-In fact, with a little stretch of the imagination, it isn’t difficult to think that the person you woke up being today - seeing the world and yourself through this body and mind - may be quite different to what, if anything, you were yesterday - or even if there was a yesterday - if you entertain the notion that the whole bundle of personality and identity, this 'I', including its memories, background and story, including the whole universe of matter and thought that provides its environment, may remain in a dormant state something like a digitised video, or as in quantum mechanics, just one of an infinite number of potential possibilities until, like a coat we put on, it is brought to life by consciousness.
+In fact, with a little stretch of the imagination, it isn’t difficult to think that the person you woke up being today - seeing the world and yourself through this body and mind - may be quite different to what, if anything, you were yesterday - or even if there was a 'you' before this or a yesterday at all.
+If you entertain the notion that the whole bundle of personality and identity of this 'I', with all its memories, background and story, and including the whole universe of matter and thought that provides its environment, may remain dormant, as it were, in a state of potentiality, something like a digitised video, or as in quantum mechanics, maybe just one of an infinite number of potential possibilities until, like a coat we put on, it is brought to life by consciousness.
 How indeed are we to know the difference - any more than a light bulb can recognise the origin of the electrical energy that is flowing through it and giving it life in this particular form?
 Then what of life and death?

 If only you will remain resting in consciousness,